Leak Testing – Destructive and Non Destructive Options

 A Practical Review of Destructive and Non Destructive Leak Testing

-Leaking MAP packages are a major problem for all food packers.
+Leaking MAP packages are a major concern for all food packers.
 They trigger several consequences and most of them land back with the packaging company:

 - product with reduced shelf life